 - Ledger, Gerard R., 1989, Re-Counting Plato: A Computer Analysis of Plato's Style, Oxford: Oxford University Press.

-- McPherran, Mark L., 1996, The Religion of Socrates, University Park: Penn State University Press.
+- McPherran, Mark L., 1996, The Religion of Socrates, University Park: Pennsylvania State University Press.

 - O'Conner, David (ed.), 2002, The Symposium of Plato: The Shelley Translation, South Bend: St. Augustine's Press.